tccole23/latin102/translation1.md

 Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram. - Deianira, Deianirae, feminine - Accusative singular

-Identify the form abesset, and explain why it is this tense and mood. - 3rd singular imperfect  active subjunctive - It's imperfect because it is referring to an ongoing event in the past and it's subjunctive because it is a temporal clause.
+Identify the form abesset, and explain why it is this tense and mood. - 3rd singular imperfect  active subjunctive - It's imperfect because it is referring to an ongoing event in the past and it's subjunctive because it is a temporal clause. ❌

-Identify the form uenisset, and explain why it is this tense and mood. - 3rd singular pluperfect  active subjunctive - It's pluperfect because it's about an action that happened before something in the past and it's subjunctive because it is being used in a temporal clause.
+Identify the form uenisset, and explain why it is this tense and mood. - 3rd singular pluperfect  active subjunctive - It's pluperfect because it's about an action that happened before something in the past and it's subjunctive because it is being used in a temporal clause. ❌

-Identify the form pollicitus est. What dictionary form would you look under to find this verb? - It is a 3rd singular, perfect passive indicative verb and would be found as a deponent verb.
+Identify the form pollicitus est. What dictionary form would you look under to find this verb? - It is a 3rd singular, perfect passive indicative verb and would be found as a deponent verb. ❌ *What dictionary form would you look under?*

-Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case. - Ablative singular
+Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case. - Ablative singular  ❌ *explain why it is in this case.*

 C. Translation
 Please translate the passgae into idiomatic English.

 When Hercules had come to King Dexamenus and he had violated his daughter Deianira, he wanted to marry her.
 When Hercules had gone away, the centaur Eurytion sought Deianira as a wife.
-Since her father was afraid of the centaurs, he promised to give her to him.
+Since her father was afraid of the centaurs❌, he promised to give her to him.

 At the settled time, the centaur came to the wedding with his brothers.
 Hercules interrupted and killed the centaur, he led Deianira away.